Ohmnivore/Frenzy/README.txt

 UPDATE

-I have abandoned this project.
+I have abandoned this version, but made a better one.
 I decided to move on to Haxe and HaxeFlixel because Python is lame for game development.
 So here's the newer version: https://github.com/Ohmnivore/SkullRush